Trent University

 Place: Zoom

-Register for the Zoom link to Graduate Academic Integrity and Using Sources in your Writing
+Register for the Zoom link to Writing about Quantitative Data for Grad Students

 Place: Zoom

-Register for the Zoom link to Time Management for Grad Students
+Register for the Zoom link to Writing about Qualitative Data for Grad Students

 Place: Zoom

-Register for the Zoom link to Managing the Graduate Reading Load
+Register for the Zoom link to Survival Strategies for your Thesis Defence

 Place: Zoom

-Register for the Zoom link to Writing Complex Texts for Graduate Students
+Register for the Zoom link to Navigating Academic Publishing

-Join instructors from Academic Skills and the Library for an in-depth session designed to provide you with a comprehensive understanding of the academic publishing landscape.
-This session will guide you through the entire process, from preparing your manuscript to navigating the post-submission phase.
+Join instructors from Academic Skills and the Library for a session designed to provide you with an understanding of the academic publishing landscape.
 You'll learn about:

 • Article publishing myths and what makes an article publishable.

-• Writing strategies and how to structure your manuscript effectively while adhering to submission guidelines.
+• Writing strategies and structuring your manuscript effectively.

-• The publishing cycle and various models, including open access and the peer review process.
+• The publishing cycle, including open access and the peer review process.

 • Selecting appropriate journals while avoiding predatory ones.